borisKarastanev/github-tags-sync/docs/style-guide-app-template-ng.md

 *A few terms are unambiguously services.
 They typically indicate agency by ending in "-er".
 You may prefer to name a service that logs messages Logger rather than LoggerService.
 Decide if this exception is agreeable in your project.
 As always, strive for consistency.*

 ### Bootstrapping
-Do put bootstrapping and platform logic for the app in a file named main.ts.
+Do put bootstrapping and platform logic for the app in a file named **main.ts**.

 Avoid putting app logic in **main.ts**.
 Instead, consider placing it in a component or service.